Skip to main content

 Grant access to individuals

-By default, users with Member or Restricted role and Full access incident permission can enter the email address of someone who is not yet registered in the workspace.
+By default, users with Member or Restricted access level and Full access incident permission can enter the email address of someone who is not yet registered in the workspace.

 This behavior can be deactivated via a workspace setting.
 Please refer to this page for more details.